South African Army

 The South African Army is the principal land warfare force of South Africa, a part of the South African National Defence Force (SANDF), along with the South African Air Force, South African Navy and South African Military Health Service.
 The Army is commanded by the Chief of the Army, who is subordinate to the Chief of the SANDF.

 Formed in 1912, as the Union Defence Force in the Union of South Africa, through the amalgamation of the South African colonial forces following the unification of South Africa.
 It evolved within the tradition of frontier warfare fought by Boer Commando (militia) forces, reinforced by the Afrikaners' historical distrust of large standing armies.
-Following the ascension to power of the National Party, the Army's long-standing Commonwealth ties were afterwards cut.
+Following the ascension to power of the National Party, the Army's long-standing Commonwealth ties were cut.

 The South African Army was fundamentally changed by the end of Apartheid and its preceding upheavals, as the South African Defence Force became the SANDF.
 This process also led to the rank and age balance of the army deteriorating desperately, though this has greatly improved.

 During its history, the South African Army has fought in a number of major wars, including the First and Second World Wars, Rhodesian Bush War, and the long and bitter Border War.
 The South African Army has also been involved in many peacekeeping operations such as in the Lesotho intervention, Central African Republic Civil War, and multiple counter-insurgencies in Africa; often under the auspices of the United Nations, or as part of wider African Union operations in Southern Africa.
 It also played a key role in controlling sectarian political violence inside South Africa during the late 1980s and early 1990s.